gobitfly/coda-explorer/README.md

 - Start the indexer and frontend binaries

 For a complete example please have a look at the included `docker-compose.yml` file

+## Included binaries
+The **indexer** binary is responsible for continously indexing the coda blockchain.
+If connects to a backend coda clients via its graphql api endpoint and periodically queries it for new blocks.
+If a new block or a chain reorganization is detected it will export any changed to the backend postgresql database.
+It also continously updated the chain statistics for the previous day.

+The **frontend** binary contains the whole web frontend.
+It is supplemented by the files in the static and template directory.

+The **statistics** binary is a helper utility that is used to re-generate the whole statistics (used on the /charts view)